Dimensionality of the superconductivity in the transition metal pnictide WP: Introduction

-In this class of materials, the nonmagnetic phase presents hole-like branches of the Fermi surface with two-dimensional (2D) dispersion, together with electron-like branches with a full three-dimensional (3D) character\cite{Autieri17,Cuono19}.
+This class of materials exhibits a nonmagnetic phase with no long-range magnetic order with a Fermi surface consisting of hole-like branches with two-dimensional (2D) dispersion, together with electron-like branches with a full three-dimensional (3D) character~\cite{Autieri17,Cuono19}.
 Therefore, it is legitimate to ask what is the dimensionality of transport in these systems in the superconducting phase.
 It is well-known that this depends on the structure of the order parameter in the $k$-space associated with the points of the Fermi surface.
-In particular, when the hole-like surfaces exhibits a vanishing order parameter, the system can be considered a 3D isotropic superconductor with the critical field $H_{c2}$ approximately equal in all directions.
-On the other hand, if the electron-like surface exhibits a vanishing order parameter, then the system can be considered a 2D superconductor, with the critical field parallel to a specific plane $H_{c2}^\para$ much larger than the one in the perpendicular direction $H_{c2}^\perp$.
+In particular, when the hole-like surfaces exhibit a vanishing order parameter, the system can be considered a 3D isotropic superconductor with the upper critical field $H_{c2}$ approximately equal in all directions.
+On the other hand, if the electron-like surface exhibits a vanishing order parameter, then the system can be considered an anisotropic superconductor with a strong 2D character, with the in-plane upper critical field $H_{c2}^\para$ much larger than the one in the perpendicular direction $H_{c2}^\perp$.
 Finally, when the superconductivity comes from both branches of the Fermi surface, the system will be an anisotropic 3D superconductor with $H_{c2}^{\para}/H_{c2}^{\perp}\neq 1$.

-Although many interesting studies have been so far reported on these and other similar compounds, both theoretical\cite{Autieri17,Autieri17b,*Autieri18,*Cuono19a,Niu17,Daido19,Wysokinski19,Gercsi10,Continenza01,Edelmann17,Cuono18,*Cuono19b,Cuono20,Cuono20b} and experimental\cite{Shen16,Wang16,Matsuda18,Sen19,Guo18,Nigro19,Keller15,Khasanov15,Kotegawa15,Park19,Wu20}, only a limited amount of information on WP single crystal system is until now available\cite{Liu19}.
-The aim of this paper is to fill this gap, providing an electronic structure calculations and a consistent description of resistivity measurements, looking at experiments carried out on WP single crystal samples.
-In particular, we will focus on isothermal magnetoresistance $R(H)$ measurements performed at different magnetic field directions with respect to the $a$-axis, and on the resistivity measurements $R(T)$ at different applied magnetic fields, which reveal the superconducting fluctuations around the critical temperature $T_c$.
+Although many interesting studies have been so far reported on these and other similar compounds, both theoretical~\cite{Autieri17,Autieri17b,Autieri18,Cuono19a,Niu17,Daido19,Wysokinski19,Gercsi10,Continenza01,Edelmann17,Cuono18,Cuono19b,Cuono20,Cuono20b} and experimental~\cite{Shen16,Wang16,Matsuda18,Sen19,Guo18,Nigro19,Keller15,Khasanov15,Kotegawa15,Park19,Wu20}, only a limited amount of information on WP single crystal system is until now available~\cite{Liu19}.
+The aim of this paper is to give a contribution to the investigation of the properties of WP compound, providing electronic structure calculations and a consistent description of resistivity measurements from experiments carried out on WP single crystal samples.
+In particular, we will focus on isothermal magnetoresistance $R(H)$ measurements performed at different magnetic field directions with respect to the $a$-axis and on the resistivity measurements $R(T)$ at different applied magnetic fields, which reveal the superconducting fluctuations around the critical temperature $T_c$.